• Skip to primary navigation

 They taste absolutely divine and they're SO easy to make, with just 20 minutes of prep time needed.
 All you need to do is blitz the biscuits, mix them with butter, whip up the filling and pipe it into the shot glasses.

 For those who are new to no-bake cheesecakes, I've written detailed notes and instructions below for you.
 For those who just want the condensed version of the recipe, you'll find it in the recipe card at the end of the post.
-And if you like this recipe, make sure to check out my strawberry trifle shots too.
 Enjoy!

 Ingredients